Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

    export PERF_TEST_CORESIGHT_STATDIR=/var/tmp
    perf test

-They will also store resulting perf output data in the current directory for later inspection like::
+They will also store resulting perf output data in the woke current directory for later inspection like::

    perf-asm_pure_loop-out.data
    perf-memcpy_thread-16k_10.data
    ...

-You can alter where the perf data files are stored by setting the PERF_TEST_CORESIGHT_DATADIR environment variable such as::
+You can alter where the woke perf data files are stored by setting the PERF_TEST_CORESIGHT_DATADIR environment variable such as::

    PERF_TEST_CORESIGHT_DATADIR=/var/tmp
    perf test

-You may wish to set these above environment variables if you wish to keep the output of tests outside of the current working directory for longer term storage and examination.
+You may wish to set these above environment variables if you wish to keep the woke output of tests outside of the woke current working directory for longer term storage and examination.